Dental Crowns Up-Close

 Dental Crown: The Making

 Now let’s take a closer look at how dental crowns are created.
 As earlier stated, the placement of a dental crown usually takes two visits to the dentist.
-As the dentist examines the tooth and prepares it for the placement of a crown, he or she takes x-rays to get a good view of the roots and the surrounding bones of the receiving tooth.
+As the dentist examines the tooth and prepares it for a crown, they will study your x-rays to study the roots and surrounding bones.

-This is considered SOP and if you’ve read our blog on root canals, this step is also what dentists take to determine if a root canal is needed before the dental crown is installed.
+This procedure follows a simple SOP.
+The dentist must examine the tooth for it’s health condition.
+If it’s too far gone, you will need a root canal instead of a dental crown.
 On this first visit, the dentist numbs the area around the tooth with anesthesia.
 The dentist needs to file down the tooth to make room for the crown.

-If there is very little of the tooth left, the dentist fills the area instead to build up the tooth.
+If not enough of the tooth left, the dentist will use a filling instead of re-building the tooth.
 Following this procedure, the dentist gets the shape of the tooth using a putty.
 The more advanced technology utilizes a dental scanner instead of the conventional paste or putty.
-The dentist takes impressions of the tooth above the receiving tooth, too, to ensure that the “new tooth” — the crown will not affect your bite.
+The dentist also takes impressions of the tooth above the damaged one.
+This ensures that the crown will not affect your bite.

 It usually takes two to three weeks to create the custom-made dental crown.
 Porcelain-made crowns take a bit longer as the dentist has to select the color that matches your teeth.

-This is why dentists place a stainless steel or acrylic crowns on your tooth in the interim as temporary crowns while they work on your custom-made crowns.
+Hence, dentists will use a stainless steel or acrylic crown as temporary crowns while they make your custom-made crowns.
 When your tooth is ready to receive the permanent crown, you see your dentist again for him or her to cement your new crown in place.

 FAQ: How long do dental crowns serve their purpose?